 Morcella.
 I knew what he meant, although I refer to it mentally by its Spanish name morcilla.
 My neighbor from Argentina calls it more-SEE-zhuh, my other neighbor from Italy calls it sanguinaccio.
 Go to Louisiana or France and it’s boudin noir.
 But the first time I ate this odd delight was in South Africa, as part of a traditional English breakfast.
 And there it was stripped of any lyrical nicknames: The waiter called it “blood pudding.”

-I’d only made morcilla a couple times, with limited success.
+I know how to make blood sausage, but until I developed this recipe I had limited success.
 Many versions are blood and seasonings and that’s it — they are brutal to stuff into casings and were the source of failure whenever I’d been around the process in the past.
 Besides, to my palate, the blood-only sausages were a bit too cakey; more blood cake and less sausage.
 They have a weird mouthfeel.

 I know.
 Many of you are saying to yourselves, blood.
 As an ingredient.
 In food that you’d eat.
 I know I glossed over it in the first few graphs of this post, but if you are still reading I thought I’d stop to tell you that first, there is quite a bit of nutrition in blood (especially iron and other minerals), and the addition of blood in a dish will make it seem fattier and richer than it really is.